anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Nothing will work unless you do.
+Quote: The cause is hidden.
+The effect is visible to all.

-By: Maya Angelou
+By: Ovid